ruby/rbs/docs/syntax.md

 end
 ```

-The `Enumerable` method above requires `each` method for enumerating objects.
+The `Enumerable` module above requires `each` method for enumerating objects.

 ### Interface declaration